beginning of content

 It is important to take care with your food when eating out.
 When you go on a picnic, carry your food in an insulated container with an ice pack.

-Chose to eat at food stores that appear clean.
-Avoid smorgasbord venues.
-Also avoid choosing food items that are not stored appropriately eg hot food must be hot when purchased.
+Choose to eat at food shops that appear clean.
+Avoid smorgasbord (buffet) venues.
+Also avoid choosing food items that are not stored appropriately.
+For example, hot food must be hot when purchased.

 It is also important to think about potential allergies when preparing food for your child and their friends.
 Common foods that cause allergies include: